sshyran/MarkLogic-NiFi/_pages/cookbooks/bulk-record-insert-into-marklogic.md

 ---

 # Bulk Record Insert Into MarkLogic

+For this example we'll be using compressed aggregate JSON data.
+The data is a mock-up of IoT power data from different devices.
+The data can be downloaded [here][iot-data].

 If you'd like to skip through the detailed setup, you can import the [NiFi template][nifi-put-template] and fill in the key following key information:

  * Folder location of the `IOT-Data.json.zip` in the ListFile configuration